niemanlab/openfuego/README.md

 Once config.php is edited, run `fetch.php` at the command line.
 You may or not get further instructions, depending on whether your version of PHP is compiled with process control.

-To run OpenFuego in verbose mode, which displays the program’s output on screen, run `fetch.php -v`.
+__Recommended option for new users:__ To run OpenFuego in verbose mode, which displays helpful errors and warnings on screen, run `fetch.php -v`.

 You can `kill` the two processes at any time.
 The script may take a few seconds to clean up before terminating.
+Always make sure to kill any and all old OpenFuego processes before initializing.

 Include init.php at the top of any script that queries OpenFuego.
 See examples/getLinks.php for a dead-simple example and more instructions.